-The Receiver's clinical leadership will develop, by January 2009, standardized processes and policies for specialty care and hospital utilization.
+The Receiver's clinical leadership will develop, by June 2009, standardized processes and policies for specialty care and hospital utilization.

 Action 2.3.2.
-Establish on a statewide basis approved contracts with specialty care providers and hospitals
+By July 2009, establish on a statewide basis approved contracts with specialty care providers and hospitals